janrihamasek/mosaic/README.md

 ## Features
 - Activity catalogue with activation/deactivation and detail overview.
+- Activity categories for thematic grouping and richer analytics down the road.
 - Daily sheet (`Today` tab) for quick scoring of all active activities, including debounced auto-save.
 - Entry history with sorting, pagination, and inline delete.
-- CSV import helper for bootstrapping historical data.
+- CSV import helper (UI button + backend endpoint) for bootstrapping historical data.
 - Optional API key protection with basic rate limiting on mutating endpoints.

 ## Architecture